 Smoking Cessation Advice is available at the Health Centre if you need help to quit smoking.

 Exercise Group – Mondays and Fridays at Hawarden Hall 10.00am.
 This is suitable for any ability.
 If you want to know what this involves come along and take a look.

 Did you know you can book your appointment online?
 Visit our website and follow the prompts.
-The provider of this service has changed with our new computer system.
-Please let us know if you have any difficulty registering with the new provider.

 Need to Talk – text or phone 1737 – free call or text for support from a trained counsellor.